 Why empathy is so important in the non-profit sector?

 Employing empathy in your day-to-day working life is especially important when working in the non-profit sector.
-According to our recent survey of recruiters, it’s one of the key transferable skills they look for in candidates wanting to move into the sector; elevated from being a quality to an essential skill.
+According to a survey with did with our recruiters, it’s one of the key transferable skills they look for in candidates wanting to move into the sector; elevated from being a quality to an essential skill.